gena/g4g24-ee-python-app/README.md

 voila --Voila.tornado_settings="{'allow_origin': '*'}" ./notebooks/ee-voila-app.ipynb
 ```

+Notice that we disable CORS to make sure that the app URL redirected by the Cloud Shell can be accessed.

 After you run the above command in the Cloud Shell Terminal, it will print the URL of the server started on the Cloud Shell machine `http://localhost:8866/` and will automatically redirect all traffict to the viola server, follow that link:

 <img width="755" alt="image" src="https://github.com/user-attachments/assets/3b194ea4-f903-4ccc-ba05-38cc67701bf3">